 The sloping floor is a particularly interesting feature, cleverly constructed to ensure that flood water drained back down to the river as the waters subsided.
 A glass case containing a section of old wattle wall original to the building highlights the age of the bar, but it’s far from being a museum piece.

-Food is restricted to sandwiches (Mon-Sat), and they serve a good pint.
+Food is restricted to sandwiches (Mon-Sat), but they serve a great pint.

 Closed 25 Dec & Good Fri.